Make A Booking Call Now

 We can advise you about what should be said during a Police interview.
 You may want to know – should I make a statement to Police?
 Should I attend a Police interview?
 Do I need to give my DNA?
 Will the Police leave me alone if I explain my side of the story?
 Will I be remanded?

-If the Police want to speak with you about an allegation of Abduction of a Child Under the Age of 16 for a Sexual Purpose, it is important to the success of your case that you call us to speak with one of our experienced lawyers first.
+If the Police want to speak with you about an allegation of this kind, it is important to the success of your case that you call us to speak with one of our experienced lawyers first.
 Anything you tell the Police without advice can make running a defence more difficult.

 Our lawyers can also attend the Police station with you.